ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 cd ..
 ```

-I> In addition to `..`, there is another special path `.`.
+I> In addition to `..`, there is another special path `.` (dot).
 It points to the current directory.
 If you execute the command "cd .", nothing happens.
 You stay in the same place.
 You need the `.` path to run programs from the current directory.

 Come back to the `/usr` directory.
 Then run the `ls` utility there.
 It will show you the `share` subdirectory.
 Come to this directory and call `ls` again.
 You will find the `doc` directory there.
 It contains Bash documentation.
 Call the `cd` command this way to reach the documentation:
 {line-numbers: false, format: Bash}